top of page

 • Register for the iConference during the early-bird period, and participate throughout the entire iConference.

-• Applicants for the American Early Career Colloquium are expected to participate physically in Bloomington, Indiana (USA).
+• Applicants are expected to participate physically.

-Main activities include:
+Main activities can include:

 • Discussion on crafting a research agenda, careers paths, and teaching strategies with mentors and peers.